RockefellerArchiveCenter/bits_and_bytes/_posts/2017-09-16-get-ready-to-meet-your-matchbox.md

   - GitHub
   - new ideas
 ---
 It is hard to predict when inspiration is going to hit.
 While a great idea can strike quickly, realizing it is a longer process; one that often requires seeking the help and guidance of others.
 Luckily, at the RAC, I have coworkers who are ready to listen to new ideas and willing to help me figure out how to turn inspiration into reality.
-Today, I am very excited to share with you a recent example of such a collaboration and the RAC’s newest application: [MatchBox](http://matchbox.rockarch.org).
+Today, I am very excited to share with you a recent example of such a collaboration and the RAC's newest application: [MatchBox](http://matchbox.rockarch.org).

 ![MatchBox](http://blog.rockarch.org/wp-content/uploads/2017/09/MatchBox.png)